-- Once the specific ascent is located, use the side Menu “Edit this ascent”.
-This will open for editing all the fields available when logging the ascent initially.
+- Once the specific ascent is located, use the side Menu “Edit ascent”.
+This will open the Log Ascent form with all fields available when logging the ascent initially.

-- Once the necessary fields are modified, click “Save”, you are done.
+- Once the necessary fields are modified, click “Log Ascent”, you are done.

-- On the same edit page is the “Delete this ascent” button.
-The deletion will require you to confirm again, so you don't lose data by inadvertance.
+- On the same edit page and in the context menus is the “Delete ascent” button.
+The deletion will require you to confirm again, so you don't lose data by accident.

 When editing ascents recorded with the former Log Ascent menu it will open in the old form.
 If you want to edit them using the current Log Ascent options navigate to the ascents details page (select “View this ascent” from the context menu) and click on “New Edit”.